crate/services-docs/docs/tutorials/object.md

 LIMIT 50;
 ```

-This allows us to narrow down our query results while still leveraging CrateDB's
+This allows you to narrow down the query results while still leveraging CrateDB's
 ability to query nested objects effectively.

 Finally, let's explore data aggregation based on UTM source parameters.
 The